mcaralp/cellular.js/README.md

 You can retrieve the previous state of the cell with the `cell()` function, and the neighborhood with the `neighbor()` function.
 The `loop()` function has to return the next state of the cell.
 Note that the object returned by `cell()` **must** remain unchanged.

 If you modify the object returned by `cell()`, the next cell to be updated will use this modified neighborhood , while it should use the state returned at the previous cycle.
-Please pay attention to how Javascript copies the objects by reference or copy.
+Please pay attention to how Javascript copies the objects by reference or value.
 If you are not sure, use the `cloneCell()` function which performs a deep clone of the previous state of the cell.

 ```javascript
 function loop()